Konstantin Pobedonostsev: Life

-He ordered Tolstoy's excommunication in 1901.
+Pobedonostsev ordered Tolstoy's excommunication in 1901.

-During the revolutionary tumult which followed the disastrous war with Japan, Pobedonostsev, being nearly 80 years of age, retired from public affairs.
+During the Russian Revolution of 1905 which followed the disastrous war with Japan, Pobedonostsev, being nearly 80 years of age, retired from public affairs.
 He died on 23 March 1907.

 He was fictionalized as old senator Ableukhov in Andrey Bely's novel Petersburg (1912).
 Arguably he was also depicted in Leo Tolstoy's Anna Karenina as Alexei Alexandrovich Karenin.

 Jurisprudence

 Though Pobedonostsev is mostly known as a statesman and thinker, his contribution to Russian civil law is significant.
 He is generally regarded as one of the most educated European jurists of the 19th century.
-His main work was the three-volume "Course of Civil Law" (Курс гражданского права) published in 1868, 1871 and 1880, respectively.
+His main work was the three-volume "Course of Civil Law" (Курс гражданского права), published in 1868, 1871 and 1880, respectively.

-Before the 1905 "The First Revolution" the Course was reprinted several times with minor changes.
+Before the Russian Revolution of 1905, the Course was reprinted several times with minor changes.
 The Course was regarded as outstanding guide for practising lawyers.
 Quotations from the Course are reported to have been used as a ground for decisions of the Civil Board of the Senate.
 The author's profound knowledge of Russian civil law resulted in description of many previously insufficiently explored institutions such as communal land law.

 In addition, Pobedonostsev published in 1865 in Moskovskie Vedomosti several anonymous articles on the judicial reform of Alexander II.